pegi3s/dockerfiles/cport/README.md

 # This image belongs to a larger project called Bioinformatics Docker Images Project (http://pegi3s.github.io/dockerfiles)
 ## (Please note that the original software licenses still apply)

-This image uses the code that was available at https://github.com/haddocking/cport on the 16/04/2024, and that, at that time was still under development.
+This image uses code from a project forked from another repository on GitHub.
+The original repository is located at https://github.com/haddocking/cport.
+We thank the team behind the original repository for their contribution to the community.
+The code base is located at https://github.com/pegi3s/cport/.

 You can show the help associated to the cport code by running:

 ```
 docker run pegi3s/cport:latest cport -h
 ```

-The available methods are (according to the comments on cport github page on the 16/04/2024): whiscy, scriber, ispred4, sppider, meta_ppisp, cons_ppisp, predictprotein, psiver, csm_potencial and scannet.
+The tested methods are: scriber, ispred4, sppider, psiver and scannet.

 # Using the cport image in Linux
 To run script, you should adapt and run the following command: